asr/apia/README.md

    $ cabal install
    ````

-   In order to test the installation of the program, once the extended
+   In order to test the installation of Apia, you can try to
-   version of Agda and (some of) the ATPs have been installed, we can
-   try to automatically prove the conjecture in
+   automatically prove the conjecture in

     ````agda
     module Test where